Out of Lancaster Gate tube station into noisy glare, her text was answered before she had crossed the busy road to the park gates.

 Lara turned to the woman sitting on her bench with her and nodded a confiding nod.

 “Hey listen bruv … someone here I want to you to say hello to.
 Just met.
 Right now, on the bench.
 Amazing.
-Her name is Sarah and she’s sad.
+She's called Sarah and she's sad.
 Lost her twin when she was eight and came here today in the hope of finding him.
 Here she is …”

 She wished a ‘Happy Birthday’ again.